ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.5.3.3.
 IP allocation Options

 - Auto Assign public IPv4 address
-  - This will create a public IP address in addition to their private subnet.
+  - This will create a public IP address in addition to their private IP address which is assigned automatically.
   - This is needed to make a subnet public.
 - Auto Assign IPv6 address
   - For this to work, the subnet and VPC need an allocation of addresses.